makyo/writing/content/work/post-self/book/src/ps-exo.md

 ## Todo

-* RJ would have listed Sasha as a contact along with parents.
+* [ ] RJ would have listed Sasha as a contact along with parents.
 She should know (even if not at first) that ey was lost
-* If Sasha is Michel and Dear is Michel, then Sasha should have thoughts on being an artist.
+* [X] If Sasha is Michel and Dear is Michel, then Sasha should have thoughts on being an artist.
 Perhaps held back by need to survive, thus teaching?
-* Also, perhaps Sasha swore off relationships after RJ died, thus Dear being shaky on relationships.
+* [ ] Also, perhaps Sasha swore off relationships after RJ died, thus Dear being shaky on relationships.
-* Dear promises to discuss Umwelten with Ioan at the end
+* [ ] Dear promises to discuss Umwelten with Ioan at the end
-* Furries at risk due to relative affluence/online nature
+* [ ] Furries at risk due to relative affluence/online nature
+* [ ] Most of the Ode clade is human because Sasha didn't hone species as much, not as much identity built up in skunks, and thus little of her image bound to anything other than her human form.
+A few skunks, plus Dear and Serene
+* [ ] Reconsider Torah/Nevi'im/Ketuvim naming.
+Doesn't really fit.
+Either change/remove, or add in more kabbalah to fit.

 ## Order